right-rudder/truflight/src/content/blog/external-load-training-helicopter-texas.md

 At TruFlight Academy, our goal is to produce pilots who are **capable, confident, and employable**.
 By offering **external load helicopter training in Texas**, we give students a skill set that sets them apart.

-Learn more about our [Helicopter External Loan Training Programs in Texas](/pilot-training/external-load-training) and discover how external load experience can take your aviation career further.
+Learn more about our [Helicopter External Load Training Programs in Texas](/pilot-training/external-load-training) and discover how external load experience can take your aviation career further.